 More About Professional Corporations

-What is a Nursing Professional Corporation?
+What is a Professional Nursing Corporation?

-A nursing corporation is a type of professional corporation that is formally registered with the California Secretary of State and is engaged in providing services that are within the scope of the nursing profession.
+A professional nursing corporation is a type of professional corporation that is formally registered with the California Secretary of State and is engaged in providing services that are within the scope of the nursing profession.

-What Government Agency Regulates Nursing Professional Corporations?
+What Government Agency Regulates Professional Nursing Corporations?

 Client Question: Can family nurse practitioners open and own their own practices in California?
 I understand we need a standardized protocol and must collaborate with a physician, but can we own the practice and hire a physician?
 Would we be able to make a profit?

 Yes, definitely!
 Family nurse practitioners can start their own businesses and provide nursing services in California.
-A nursing business should be a registered professional corporation.
-It is imperative that you and your colleagues work alongside a corporate lawyer that specializes in nursing corporations.
+A nursing business should be a registered professional nursing corporation.
+It is imperative that you and your colleagues work alongside a corporate lawyer that specializes in professional nursing corporations.

 +Read the answer